 3. risk management measures are to be applied to all networks and information systems that support the entity’s activities, not just those that support the essential services;

-4. liability of management bodies of entities falling within the scope of the NIS 2 Directive;
+4. liability of management bodies of entities falling within the scope of the NIS 2 act;

 5. harmonisation of security measures to be applied (establishing security policies, ensuring security in the supply chain, etc.);